sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+July 2026: Our [Paper](https://sayarkarmakar.github.io/publications/mlforecastingstockoil.pdf) received a minor revision request from Research in International Business and Finance.

 June 2026: Our [Paper](https://sayarkarmakar.github.io/publications/crypto50.pdf) is now accepted at the New American Journal of Economics and Finance.